How to Change a Car Windshield | DIY Instructions

 - Clean any dirt or debris left on the frame.
 There should be no dirt or debris where the urethane is applied.

 Prime the pinch weld.
 As you cut out the urethane, you probably created a few scratches.
-Apply urethane primer to the perimeter of the windshield, inside edge and also in the window channel.
+Apply urethane primer to the perimeter of the windshield, inside the edge, and also in the window channel.
 The primer can help the urethane glue better and act as a rust prohibiter when applied to the window channel, especially if there are any scratches.
-Don't worry if you created a few small scratches, even an auto glass professional can't avoid making a few scratches to the pinch weld.
+Don't worry if you created a few small scratches; even an auto glass professional can't avoid making a few scratches to the pinch weld.
 Just make sure to always use urethane primer to ensure that rust doesn't develop.
-If there is rust in this area you may want to sand it down, then prime it.
-After you apply the primer wait a few minutes before you apply the urethane bead.
+If there is rust in this area, you may want to sand it down, then prime it.
+After you apply the primer, wait a few minutes before you apply the urethane bead.

 - Install the new windshield.
 We would recommend that you get help from another person to help you lay down the new windshield.

 - Once you have placed the windshield on the car, push it with the palm of your hand all around the windshield glue line.

 - Re-install the cowling wipers, trims, and mirrors that you may have removed.

 - Allow the car to remain parked for a few hours and for the urethane to cure.
 It can take up to 48 hours for the urethane to completely cure.
 See note on the back of the urethane cartridge.